MartinPacker/Db2-DDF-Analysis-Tool/README.md

 All the jobs should return RC=0.
 The test with the small set of SMF 101 data should suffice for Installation Verification.

 "Editing" means finding the variables, denoted by `<...>` and changing them to values that work for you.
+See [Tailoring](#tailoring) for the variables you will need to alter.

 Note the line

     DSN=<HLQ>.<QUAL2>.PMSERV.CTL(DDFIDSYM)

-This member is the SORT Symbols deck that the build job and reporting jobs will use to map the flat files created by BUILDDB.
+This member is the SORT Symbols deck (SYMNAMES DD) the build job and reporting jobs will use to map the flat files created by BUILDDB.

 ## Use